Brian Brushwood: Biography

 Brushwood was born in Fountain Valley, California.
 As a child, Brushwood received a magic kit on Christmas Day one year.
 During his time as a student at the University of Texas at Austin, Brushwood rediscovered his interest in magic, performing his first paid shows by filling in for another magician whose schedule was too full.
 This interest in magic led Brushwood to perform a 45-minute magic show as his senior thesis.

 As an undergraduate, Brushwood attended Rory Coker's pseudoscience class which introduced him to scientific skepticism.
 Coker mentored Brushwood for his senior thesis and has invited Brushwood back as an alumnus to help demonstrate concepts in his class.

 Brushwood graduated from the Arts degree Plan II honors program at the University of Texas at Austin in 1997.
 After graduation, Brushwood married his wife, Bonnie, and began testing video games for Rockwell Semiconductors, followed by a career at Dell where he designed high-end computer systems.
 During his time at Dell, Brushwood moonlighted as a magician on Wednesday nights at The Electric Lounge in Austin, Texas, while The Asylum Street Spankers took their break.
 In 1999 Brushwood was offered a raise at Dell and realized he wasn't following his passion, so he made the decision to quit working at Dell and to start performing his Bizarre Magic show full-time.

 When a television deal fell through, Brushwood decided to look into Internet broadcasting where he would be able to have more control over the product and process.
 After filming several episodes of Brian Brushwood: On The Road, Brushwood got the idea for Scam School.
 He originally intended to produce it independently but eventually sold the idea to Revision 3 and the first episode aired on April 6, 2008.
 Revision 3's location in San Francisco required Brushwood to travel to California to shoot episodes of Scam School, usually a dozen at a time due to travel expenses.
+Brushwood has stated that his favorite Scam School trick is the "Mind Control Scam."
 In October 2008, one of Brushwood's childhood heroes, Richard Garriott, performed a magic trick he learned from Scam School while he was aboard the International Space Station.
 When Discovery Digital Networks purchased Revision 3 Brushwood used it as an opportunity to move production of Scam School from the San Francisco Bay Area to Austin, Texas, where he currently lives with his wife and three children.

 Brushwood is friends with fellow Austin residents Korey Coleman and Martin Thomas of Double Toasted.
 Urging them not to abandon the audience they had built with its predecessor Spill.com, he assisted them in setting up a Kickstarter campaign to fund the launch of Double Toasted.